<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 However, focusing on the 7 stages, they each represent an opportunity for a business to maximise the value realised from its contracts and to protect its interests.

-Applying relevant contract management principles and practices throughout the contract lifecycle will create opportunities to restore visibility, take back control, safeguard compliance and create more meaningful relationships with your contracted vendors.
+Applying relevant contract management principles and practices throughout the contract lifecycle will create opportunities to restore visibility, take back control, safeguard compliance.

 Initiation/Inception

 When a need for a new product, service or partner becomes apparent, having a clear process to follow for everyone is vital.
-Now’s the time to capture requirements, details of potential partners and to agree sign-off parties.
+Now’s the time to capture the requirements, details of potential partners and to agree sign-off parties.

 It’s surprising how often these completely controllable details are either not recorded accurately or not covered in enough detail.
 Getting them right makes the rest of the process much more straightforward."